Winfield Scott Schley

-Winfield Scott Schley (9 October 1839 – 2 October 1911) was a rear admiral in the United States Navy and the hero of the Battle of Santiago de Cuba during the Spanish–American War.
+Winfield Scott Schley (9 October 1839 – 2 October 1911) was an American rear admiral in the United States Navy and the hero of the Battle of Santiago de Cuba during the Spanish–American War.

 Biography

 Early life

 Born at "Richfields" (his father's farm), near Frederick, Maryland, Schley graduated from the United States Naval Academy in 1860, and went as midshipman on board the frigate Niagara to China and Japan.

 Civil War

 On his return in 1861, the American Civil War was in progress.
 He was made master, and was assigned to the frigate Potomac of the Western Gulf Squadron until 1862.
 He then served on the sidewheel gunboat Winona of that squadron, and later on the sloops Monongahela and Richmond, and participated in all the engagements that led to the capture of Port Hudson, Louisiana, on the Mississippi River in 1863, (part of the campaign to split the Confederacy at Vicksburg), having been promoted to lieutenant on 16 July 1862.